-2019 provides a huge change in the way that properties are let out to tenants.
+2019 provides a huge change in the way that rental properties are let out to tenants.
 With new legislation on the way, the fees you pay as a new tenant in a property will be largely affected.
 The new bill has greatly altered what your landlords and letting agents can ask of you.
 Introducing new caps and a more select group of approved charges, these changes are to become law.

 So when does it come into effect?
 Sooner than you may think!
 June 1st 2019 is the official day where this bill becomes law.
 So you will be seeing the changes it makes to the letting process before you know it!
-All tenancies signed after this date are covered by this new legislation and Complete Residential Lettings are no exception to this.
+All rental tenancies signed after this date are covered by this new legislation and Complete Residential Lettings are no exception to this.
 So what are you still required to pay?

 Fees acquired on the tenants part